topimg

 African American lawyers in the area were: J.W.
 Thomas, Maurice D. Pompey, Zilford Carter, Charles Wills, J. Chester Allen Sr., his wife, Elizabeth Fletcher Allen, Nola Allen Griffin, Charles Crutchfield and J. Chester Allen, Jr. Elizabeth Fletcher Allen was the first female lawyer in St. Joseph County and the State of Indiana.
 Along with her husband, J. Chester Allen, she helped form the Allen & Allen Law Firm, one of the first husband-and-wife teams in the area.
 Many years later, the Allens’ son, J. Chester Allen, Jr., joined their law firm.

-J. Chester Allen, Sr., was born on Christmas Day 1900, and was the first African American to hold the following positions: President of the St. Joseph County Bar Association, state legislator and member of the South Bend City Council.
-He was the first African American member of the South Bend School Board.
-Throughout his career he was active in housing and civil rights issues, and served as attorney for the National Association for the Advancement of Colored People (NAACP).
+J. Chester Allen, Sr., was born on Christmas Day 1900, and was the first African American to hold the following positions: president of the St. Joseph County Bar Association, state legislator and member of the South Bend City Council.
+He was the first African-American member of the South Bend School Board.
+Throughout his career, he was active in housing and civil rights issues, and served as attorney for the National Association for the Advancement of Colored People (NAACP).
 J. Chester Allen, Jr., was the first African American to become a judge in St. Joseph County.

-Another African American business was Higgins Funeral Home, located on Birdsell Street in South Bend.
+Another African American business was Higgins Funeral Home, on Birdsell Street in South Bend.
 In later years, the Haynes Funeral Home was located across the street.
 This was also the home of the television star, Lloyd Haynes, star of “Room 222.”

-There were African American-owned hotels in South Bend, including the Wilder Hotel and the Liston Street Hotel, both located on Liston Street.
+There were African American-owned hotels in South Bend, including the Wilder Hotel and the Liston Street Hotel, both on Liston Street.
 In the 1940s, next door to the Liston Hotel, was the Colmer Grocery Store, which was an African American-owned business.

 African American Milestones in Education

-The first Black school teachers taught at Linden School, located at 1522 West Linden Avenue.
+The first Black school teachers taught at Linden School, at 1522 West Linden Avenue.
 They were Peggy Flowers Eskridge and Herbert Lewis, who were hired in 1950.
 Edward Myers became principal of Linden School in 1959 and remained there for 13 years.
-He retired in 1993 after 40 years of service to South Bend schools.
-Land was purchased to build a new school on the old Linden School site, but as a result of a court case concerning de facto segregation, the school was never built.
+He retired in 1993 after 40 years of service to the South Bend schools.
+Land was purchased to build a new school on the old Linden School site, but because of a court case concerning de facto segregation, the school was never built.
 The land was purchased by the South Bend Parks Department from the South Bend Community School Corporation for construction of the Martin Luther King, Jr., Center.

-slide72_Jesse Dickinson in Indiana State HouseDickinson Middle School, at 4404 Elwood Avenue, was named in honor of Jesse L. Dickinson, one of the pioneers of civil rights in the State of Indiana.
+African American man receiving award at a history museum event, celebrating achievement and history.Dickinson Middle School, at 4404 Elwood Avenue, was named in honor of Jesse L. Dickinson, one pioneer of civil rights in the state of Indiana.
 In his early years, Mr. Dickinson worked in a shoe repair business and was a musician.
-He became a prominent leader in South Bend and in the State of Indiana.
-In 1977, he was named Indiana’s Senior Citizen of the Year.
+He became a prominent leader in South Bend and in the state of Indiana.
+In 1977, he was named Indiana’s senior citizen of the year.
 Mr. Dickinson served six terms as an Indiana State Representative and two terms as a State Senator.
 He worked to improve housing and mental health services for the poor and to end racial discrimination in education.
-Jesse Dickinson was the first Executive Director of the South Bend Housing Authority.
+Jesse Dickinson was the first executive director of the South Bend Housing Authority.
 He served for 15 years.
 In Dickinson School’s main hallway, there is a display case dedicated to his memory.

 Along with education, organizations and clubs have been a vital part of the African American community for many years.